Culinary Connections

 Culinary Connections is a platform for women to share their culture with their new communities- while also supporting their families.

-Your purchase supports newcomers to the Pikes Peak region, including these Syrian families:
+Your purchase supports newcomers to the Pikes Peak region, including these Haitian families:

 About the Collective